 North Korean authorities arrested Ling, 32, and Lee, 36, in March, saying they had crossed the border with China illegally “for the purpose of making animation files to be used for an anti-DPRK [North Korea] smear campaign over its human rights issue”.

-The two who worked for the California-based Current TV co-founded by Al Gore, who was Clinton’s vice-president, were found guilty after a trial and sentenced to 12 years of hard labour in June.
+The two, who worked for the California-based Current TV co-founded by Al Gore, Clinton’s vice-president, were found guilty after a trial and sentenced to 12 years of hard labour in June.

 The visit by Clinton was the highest-profile US contact with North Korea since he sent Madeleine Albright, the then-secretary of state, in 2000.

-But Washington insisted that the former president was acting as a private citizen and the trip was limited to securing the freedom of Ling and Lee.
+But the Obama adminstration has insisted that the former president was acting as a private citizen and the trip was limited to securing the freedom of Ling and Lee.

-“We have always considered that a totally separate issue from our efforts to re-engage the North Koreans and have them return to the six-party talks and work for a commitment for the full, verifiable denuclearisation of the Korean peninsula,” Hillary Clinton said at Wednesday’s news conference.
+“We have always considered that a totally separate issue from our efforts to re-engage the North Koreans and have them return to the six-party talks and work for a commitment for the full, verifiable denuclearisation of the Korean peninsula,” she said.

 It said that the visit would “contribute to deepening the understanding between the DPRK [North Korea] and the US and building the bilateral confidence”.

-Christopher Nelson, an Asia analyst in the US who edits the Nelson Report on international affairs, told Al Jazeera that more than just the release of the two journalists needed to have come from the visit for it to be considered a success.
+Christopher Nelson, an Asia analyst in the US who edits the Nelson Report on international affairs, told Al Jazeera that more than just the release of the two journalists needed to have come from the visit for it to be considered a success by Washington.